You might find these videos useful: the first video shows you how to pet a capybara. Not the way you would pet a dog!

-These are some Wildlife Parks where you can feed and sometimes pet capybaras.
+These are some Wildlife Parks and Zoos where you can feed and sometimes pet capybaras.

 A very few zoos offer “animal encounters” where you can feed or pet the capybaras.
 Although some of these zoos only say that you can feed the capybaras, some people have been able to pet the capybaras as well.

-Having spent the past eight years studying and observing capybaras and their behaviour I have come to some conclusions: firstly, capybaras bonded with humans seem to suffer so I believe it is very important for every capybara to be bonded with other members of their species.
+Having spent the past nine years studying and observing capybaras and their behaviour I have come to some conclusions: firstly, capybaras bonded with humans seem to suffer so I believe it is very important for every capybara to be bonded with other members of their species, or with other animals of a suitable species.
 Capybaras are an exceptionally social and gregarious species and should not be kept alone in a separate enclosure away from other capybaras.

 I see no justification for a policy which prevents keepers from petting/touching the capybaras in their care.
 Quite the opposite.
 It is very important that animals/capybaras trust their keepers.
 One way of building up trust is for the keeper to have positive interactions with the animals/capybaras in their care.
 Capybaras love to be petted If they have been socialised to humans early in their life.
 This socialisation should take place during what is called the “critical period” which in most species occurs at about 4 to 6 weeks of age.